 Biography [Oh Comely magazine]

-"Since she was a baby, Pitou's (her actual first name) parents were regularly travelling to places such as Cameroon and India, with her and her sister in tow.
+"Since she was a baby, Pitou's (both her stage name and her actual first name) parents were regularly travelling to places such as Cameroon and India, with her and her sister in tow.
 Each year, they would head back to The Netherlands carrying cassette tapes filled with the sounds they had picked up on their overland adventures.

 Despite her early introduction to more worldly sounds, it was an entirely different genre of music that shaped Pitou's songwriting craft.
 She started to develop an unexplainable interest in classical music from a very young age.
-Her father would often find her crouched down by the radio, scrolling through stations.
+Her father would often find her crouched down by the radio, scrolling through stations, in search of the sound of orchestras and choirs.
 From the age of 9, Pitou sang in a children’s choir.
 She performed at the baptism of Catharina-Amalia, the Princess of the Netherlands, singing the Matthaus Passion.

 At the relatively late age of eighteen Pitou discovered pop, rock and the guitar - the songs came quickly after, carrying influences from her classical past and her travels."